 - Complex commercial litigation

-- Shareholders’ disputes
+- Shareholders’ and joint venture disputes

-- Joint venture and technology licensing disputes
+- Technology and other licensing disputes

 - FCPA investigation and compliance

 He has represented clients in numerous international arbitrations under the rules of CIETAC, SIAC, ICC, HKIAC, and UNCITRAL, as well as in the Hong Kong courts.
 Mr. Yang is a solicitor advocate of the Hong Kong courts, with full rights of audience in the Hong Kong courts.
 Mr. Yang is also qualified in England and Wales, Singapore, and New York.

 Mr. Yang also has significant experience sitting as arbitrator.
 He is a qualified chartered arbitrator, with appointments to many panels of international arbitral institutions, namely: HKIAC (including its Financial Services Disputes panel), SIAC, CIETAC, BAC, SHIAC, SCIA, KCAB, AIAC (formerly known as KLRCA), HIAC, and JCAA.
 He has sat as arbitrator (either as sole arbitrator, chair of tribunal, or party-appointed arbitrator) in numerous arbitrations seated in Hong Kong, Singapore, Kuala Lumpur, Beijing, Shanghai, and Seoul.